arpitbbhayani/articles/blogs/abc.md

 ### Add new colors to pallette
 If original image has fewer colors then we could add similar colors in color pallete/lookup table and then perform regular LSB substitution.

-## Other notable techniques are:
+## Other techniques
+Apart from above mentioned LSB substitution technique there are several other techniques that exploits some aspect of image and embeds data.
+I would highly recommend you at least give a skim to each of the following below:

  - Edges based data embedding method (EBE)
  - Random pixel embedding method (RPE)
  - Mapping pixel to hidden data method
  - Labeling or connectivity method

 # Frequency Domain Techniques
 In these techniques images are first transformed and then the message is embedded in the image.